Make-Lemonade/lemonsqueezy-wp/readme.txt

 = Can the Lemon Squeezy plugin be used with any theme? =

 Absolutely!
 The Lemon Squeezy plugin integrates seamlessly with the WordPress block editor to bring your Lemon Squeezy products to any post or page.

+= Do you need coding skills to Lemon Squeezy? =

+Absolutely not.
+You can create and sell your digital products easy-peasy style.
+Within minutes you can add your products and start making money.

+= What kind of products can I sell use Lemon Squeezy? =

+Any digital product you can dream of.
+Digital downloads, licensed software, ebooks, themes, plugins, photos, video files, audio files, courses, memberships, and more.

 == Screenshots ==